Nitrilase: Structure

-Most nitrilases are made up of a single polypeptide ranging from 32-45 kDa, and its structure is an ⍺-β-β-⍺ fold.
+Most nitrilases are made up of a single polypeptide ranging from 32 to 45 kDa, and its structure is an ⍺-β-β-⍺ fold.
 The favored form of the enzyme is a large filament consisting of 6-26 subunits.
 Nitrilase exploits the Lys-Cys-Glu catalytic triad which is essential for its active site function and enhancing its performance.

 The structure of a thermoactive nitrilase from P. abyssi consists of a 2-fold symmetric dimer in which each subunit contains 262 residues.
-Similar to other nitrilases in the nitrilase family, each subunit has an ⍺-β-β-⍺ sandwich fold; when the two subunits come together and interact, the protein forms a ‘super-sandwich’ (⍺-β-β-⍺-⍺-β-β-⍺) structure.
+Similar to other nitrilases in the nitrilase family, each subunit has an ⍺-β-β-⍺ sandwich fold; when the two subunits come together and interact, the protein forms a 'super-sandwich' (⍺-β-β-⍺-⍺-β-β-⍺) structure.
 In order to dimerize, the C-terminals of each subunit extend out from the core and interact with each other, and this is largely made possible by the salt bridges formed between arginine and glutamate residues.

 Although the exact binding mechanism to the nitrile substrate still remains unknown, by drawing comparisons between the sequence and structure with other nitrilases, the catalytic triad was determined to consist of Glu 42, Lys 113, and Cys 146.
 With the aid of protein modeling programs, Glu 42 was observed to be the catalytic base in activating the nucleophile (Cys 146) based on the relatively short distance between the O in Glu and S in Cys.
 Likewise, Lys 113 was inferred to be the catalytic acid responsible for proton transfer to the substrate.